 It's a common question—when should I become financially independent?
-In other words, when should you stop asking for or accepting financial help from your parents or guardians?
+In other words, when is the right time to stop asking for or accepting financial help from your parents or guardians?

 Learn when you should become financially independent, and some tips on how to get there.

 What Is Financial Independence?

 Financial independence can mean different things to different people.
-But the most common definition is that if you are financially independent, you are completely responsible for your own expenses.
-In this case, you are no longer relying on your parents to give you money or cover some of your bills.
+But the most common definition is that if you are financially independent, you are completely responsible for your own expenses, or no longer rely on your guardians to give you money or cover some of the bills.
 You are covering your daily expenses, planning for the future, and you are able to meet your basic needs.

-The second type of financial independence is the point where you no longer need to work in order to cover your daily expenses.
-Generally, this means that you have enough savings and investments to support yourself.
-Generally, this won't occur until retirement.
-And good news: Once you reach this point, you really do not need to work and you can pursue the interests that are most important to you.
+Financial independence can also be the point where you no longer need to work in order to cover your daily expenses.
+Generally, this means that you have enough savings and investments to support yourself, and this won't occur until retirement.

 When to Become Financially Independent

-Here's why: You can get used to having extra money each month since you likely aren't paying rent or groceries or bills.
-This can lead to poor money management in the future since you didn't get this budgeting practice when you were young.
-Rather, you relied on your parents to support you.
-If you do this you can become dependent on your parents.
-You can also end up in a bad situation when they are no longer able to support you.
+Here's why: You can get used to having extra money each month since you likely aren't paying rent, buying groceries, or paying bills.
+This can lead to poor money management in the future, since you won't get the right budgeting practice from a young age.
+Relying too heavily on your parents or guardian for support can lead you to become too dependent, and also put you at risk if they are no longer able to support you.

 Before you move out, be sure that you are complete ready mentally and financially to do so.
-Ensure you have enough savings to cover the first month's rent, as well as any security deposit.
-It's also wise to have built up an emergency fund of at least three months of living expenses.
-Be sure that you are ready to move out so that you do not end up back with mom and dad in a few months.
+Ensure you have enough savings to cover the first month's rent, as well as any security deposit, and consider building up an emergency fund of at least three months of living expenses.

 How to Become Financially Independent